 I was shocked as to what is available in the area, and the costs were far less and for far better care.
 Unfortunately my father passed away before getting here.
 I found out that a high percentage of the individuals staying in these facilities here are indeed foreigners that looked to Mexico for affordable care.
 Even for insured patients, they found it more affordable to be here than back home in the US or Canada.

-I heard of a new facility starting up in San Juan Cosala, Jalisco which is about a 15 minute drive west from Ajijic along the shores of Lake Chapala.
-The owner of this facility, Lake Chapala Elderly Home Care, is Adriana Perez Flores.
-I toured her new facility as she proudly told me the story of how about she came to have a nursing home.
+Below is an example of a facility in San Juan Cosala, Jalisco which is about a 15 minute drive west from Ajijic along the shores of Lake Chapala.
+I toured this facility and took some pictures.

-Taking the tour with her, I certainly must agree that she has found something special.
+Taking the tour with the owner, I certainly must agree that they have found something special.
 Walking through the big wooden front gates that open up into courtyard with what looks like one big building but is in fact 3 separate homes.
 The left and right side homes are mirror images of each other.
-They have beautiful rooms styled after Adriana’s favorite hotel chain.
+They have beautiful rooms styled after the owners favorite hotel chain.
 The rooms vary in size, and 3 of the large rooms have their own bathrooms, while the remaining rooms have shared bathrooms designed for wheel chair access and enough room for a few staff members to attend the people who need help.
-On April 1st, one of the rooms will actually be Adriana’s law office which she will be moving from Ajijic.

 Upstairs for the more ambulatory people also have a kitchen and large living area.
 Eventually there will be 6 rooms upstairs and a lift will be built to access this level in the coming months.
 Large windows and plenty of sunshine are plenty up there.